 Non Nuớc Pagoda

 Non Nước Pagoda in Ninh Binh is an ancient Buddhist temple located at the foot of the Non Nuoc “mountain” alongside the Day River.
-Originally constructed during the Ly Dynasty (1009-1225), it was destroyed by war and neglect then rebuilt during the Tran Dynasty (1226-1400).
-It has since been destroyed and rebuilt many times but the pagoda is now recognized as a national historical and cultural relic, for its stunning location, history and architecture.
+Local people originally constructed it during the Ly Dynasty (1009–1225).
+War and neglect destroyed it, but people rebuilt it during the Tran Dynasty (1226–1400).
+They have destroyed and rebuilt the pagoda many times since, but authorities now recognize it as a national historical and cultural relic for its stunning location, history, and architecture.

 Relatively unknown by European tourists, it is a huge draw card for thousands of domestic tourists who visit the region annually.
 Also known as Duc Thuy Son Pagoda, the temple is constructed entirely with local stone and features a spectacular garden area full of exotic statues and well tended gardens.
 A truly remarkable, serene and tranquil refuge from the surrounding city.